 One of Ubuntu Life’s revenue streams is bottled water – piped directly from the source on their land in Kenya’s Rift Valley.

 Since marketing efforts had previously been disconnected at best, we knew a look at analytics would yield a number of insights.
 A marcom overhaul isn’t needed as often as optimization, so we gave Ubuntu Life a new mantra: “do 10 things 10% better” instead of trying to hit 100% on a single effort or two.
 We sliced web data, email metrics, social media reports, and ecommerce stats – a critical step before we ever make tactical recommendations.

-Interesting nuggets though: a majority of web traffic to the Cafe page came from a search for Ubuntu coffee (a coffee landing page was needed, stat); the RED campaign drove 40% of referrals, but there was no dedicated purchase path to convert; and 59% of site entrants came through product sub pages and missed the mission narrative entirely.
+Some interesting nuggets: a majority of web traffic to the Cafe page came from a search for Ubuntu coffee; the RED campaign drove 40% of referrals, but there was no dedicated purchase path to convert; and 59% of site entrants came through product sub-pages and missed the mission narrative entirely.